Get Jobs Done (GJD) with Camunda Microservices

 BPM & GJD

-In BPM, processes are analyzed and then improved, automated or redesigned to increase efficiency, reduce costs and improve the overall performance of the business.
+In BPM, processes are captured, modeled, automated or not, and then optimized to increase efficiency, reduce costs and to improve the overall performance of the business.
 This can include identifying bottlenecks, automating repetitive tasks, and eliminating unnecessary steps.
 BPM methodologies such as Six Sigma or Lean Six Sigma are often used to implement process improvements.

 GJD can be used as a tool within the BPM framework, as it helps to focus on specific jobs or tasks that need to be completed in order to improve a process.
 By breaking down a process into smaller tasks, it becomes easier to identify areas for improvement and measure progress over time.